Super Monday Night Combat: Development

 Super Monday Night Combat was announced on August 24, 2011, during Pax Prime 2011.
 As the sequel to Monday Night Combat, the game was largely expanded in terms of content and functions and greatly increased in accessibility because the game was free-to-play.
 The game began closed beta testing around October 2011 under an NDA, allowing the developer to communicate and receive feedback from testers.

+The game's official release happened prematurely in April 2012 after Uber Entertainment accidentally released an unlimited-use product key on Steam that was meant to be used to invite a small number of playtesters.
+The incident resulted in a flood of new players and a quick decision to officially release the game rather than revoke the key.

 After release, an update was released every week to every other week as the rules to the game changed.
 These included new content, such as new Pros, maps, game modes and equipment alongside multiple features, gameplay tweaks and bug fixes.

+The original in-game sports commentator, Mickey Cantor (voiced by Rodney Sherwood), was later replaced by two new commentators, Chip Valvano and GG Stack.
+The game retained a reference to the original commentator through its miniboss "Chickey Cantor", a giant chicken who could be killed to receive a temporary power boost.

 Reception

 Super Monday Night Combat received generally favorable reviews according to Metacritic, with an average rating of 76/100.